lmadhuranga/agimat-trading-system-review/README.md

 ## Impression of the System
 The interesting point about this system is trading around the round numbers, waiting for the confirmation of the 2 arrows and the  and AAM which forces you to be patient with reversal trading.

-## Main critique arguments and suggestions:
+## Main critique arguments and suggestions
 - The indicators repaint.
 Remove claims that they do not repaint and say that they repaint.
 - The MEQ indicator is not future prediction.
 Be honest about that and don't be shy to tell that it is the publicly free XprofuterDD indicator.
 - Binary options: provide instruction how to trade it or remove the claim about it.